-Reminders 1
+Reminders

-Introduction 1
+Introduction

+Passive Activity Limits

 Who Must Use These Rules?

-2 2 2
+Passive Activities

-Activities That Are Not Passive 4
+Activities That Are Not Passive

+Activities

+Passive Activity Income and

-Deductions 5 7
+Deductions

-9
+Grouping Your Activities

+Recharacterization of Passive

+Income

+Dispositions

+How To Report Your Passive

-Activity Loss 0
+Activity Loss

-Comprehensive Example 1 0
+Comprehensive Example

-At-Risk Limits 1
+At-Risk Limits 2

+Who Is Affected?
+2

+Activities Covered by the At-Risk

+Rules

-Rules 2 At-Risk Amounts 2 Amounts Not At Risk 2 2
+At-Risk Amounts 2

+Amounts Not At Risk 2

-Reductions of Amounts At Risk 2 Recapture Rule 23
+Reductions of Amounts At Risk 2

+Recapture Rule 23

 How To Get Tax Help

+Index